febbraiod/legal_aid/README.md

   -make a note as bernie for admin to delete
   -show clients show page
   -show nested routes
-  -show forms for new
+  -show forms for new (client, case)
+  -make a new case with a new client
-  -show some stuff you can't do unless a admin
+  -show some stuff you can't do unless a admin - edit case not assign to

 As admin
   -show approval process